Transformations

 Svix expects a Transformation to declare a function named handler.
 Svix will pass an object with the following properties to the function:

 method, a string representing the HTTP method the webhook will be sent with.
-It is always"POST"by default, and its only valid values are"POST"or"PUT".url, a string representing the destination endpoint's URL.
-It can be changed to any valid URL.payload, which contains the webhook's payload as a JSON object.
-It can be changed as needed.
+It is always"POST"by default, and its only valid values are"POST"or"PUT".url, a string representing the destination endpoint’s URL.
+It can be changed to any valid URL.payload, which contains the webhook’s payload as a JSON object.
+It can be changed as needed.eventType, a string representing the event type.
+Changes to it are ignored.
+This will always have the valuesvix.infor ingest eventstransformationsParams, additional parameters made available in ingest; see below for details

 The Transformation must return the same object, but may modify its properties as described above.
 In addition to the ones listed above, it can also set the following properties on the returned object: